Hope and Inspiration

 Yet there are things we can do as individuals and as a community that can make a difference and this website is designed to help us work that out.

-If you take a look at the Sinch Journey page you’ll find out about how SinCH grew from the Plastic-free Group which stemmed from the desire to tackle plastic pollution in the seas.
+If you take a look at the Sinch Journey page you’ll find out about how SinCH grew from the Plastic-free Group which stemmed form the desire to tackle plastic pollution in the seas.
 The original 2 people became 4 and through discussion and activity the group grew and grew.

 Recognising the need for change